 Connections to BCIT’s Bachelor of Business Administration

-If you have a BCIT diploma from one of the listed programs and have been accepted into the BCIT Bachelor of Business Administration degree, you can use Sustainable Business Leadership courses to meet your Bachelor of Business Administration elective requirements [PDF].
+If you have a BCIT diploma from one of the programs eligible for admission and have been accepted into the BCIT Bachelor of Business Administration degree, you can use Sustainable Business Leadership courses to meet your Bachelor of Business Administration elective requirements.
 You can use these courses towards your BBA elective requirements as well as the Advanced Diploma in Sustainable Business Leadership.

-If you have a degree or diploma from another institution, depending on your previous credential, courses from the Advanced Diploma in Sustainable Business Leadership could be used to gain entry into the BCIT Bachelor of Business Administration program or to fulfill the BBA elective requirements.
+If you have a BCIT degree or diploma that is not eligible for admission or a degree or diploma from another institution, the Advanced Diploma in Sustainable Business Leadership could be used to gain entry into the BCIT Bachelor of Business Administration program.
 You can arrange for a pre-entry assessment by sending an email to the BBA department.

 Who should apply for the Advanced Diploma in Sustainable Business Leadership?